espinoco/espinoco.github.io/src/Git quick reference.md

         ```
         git so <branch>
         ```
     - Creates a stash of the index and working tree.
-The stash name includes the current date and time stamp, and it takes an optional description `<desc>`.
+The stash name includes the current date and time stamp and takes an optional description `<desc>`.
 Additionally, it cleans up all the changes.
         ```
         git zz [<desc>]
         ```